 It’s hard to believe it but the festive period is upon us!
 We know the Christmas season for some of us is a time for indulging in eating, drinking and partying.
-However for those living with a severe allergy we understand that the festive period can be challenging, with allergens finding their way into a variety of products.
+However, for those living with a severe allergy we understand that the festive period can be challenging, with allergens finding their way into a variety of products.
 Our helpline team have put together some tips and advice on all things Christmas related.

 Marzipan and praline: These are common ingredients in crafted figures on top of cakes or gooey centres in sweet treats at Christmas.
-Both products contain various types of nuts and therefore should be avoided by those allergic to nuts.
+Both products can contain various types of nuts and therefore should be avoided by those allergic to nuts.

 Unlabelled chocolate products: If you have a food allergy, we’d recommend looking for boxes where chocolate treats are individually wrapped.
-However, bear in mind as selection packs, Christmas tree chocolates and treats for children get passed around from person to person, they often get separated from the the packaging containing key allergy information; something to be aware of when visiting friends and relatives.
-To be on the safe side from cross-contamination you could look for a free-from alternative to take with you or offer to guests.
+However, bear in mind that as selection packs, Christmas tree chocolates and treats for children get passed around from person to person, they often get separated from the packaging containing key allergy information; something to be aware of when visiting friends and relatives.
+To be on the safe side from cross-contamination, you could look for a free-from alternative to take with you or offer to guests.

 Special care is also needed with chocolate made on the Continent.
 Even if there is no nut warning, there may be a risk of nut cross-contamination.

-Examine drink labels carefully, looking for any mention of allergens and when out and about stick to ‘safe’ options.
+Examine drink labels carefully, looking for any mention of allergens, and when out and about stick to ‘safe’ options.
 We also tend to drink a bit more during the festive season, be aware that drinking alcohol may reduce your vigilance and could also make any allergic reaction more severe.

 The Christmas tree: Evergreen spores from Christmas conifers can cause runny eyes, skin rashes, sneezing and wheezing.
-For families living with general mould allergies an artificial tree is a good option.
+For families living with general mould allergies, an artificial tree is a good option.
 If a live tree is a must for you, let the tree dry in a garage or enclosed porch for a week and give it a good shake before bringing it inside.
 This advice comes from the American Academy of Allergy, Asthma and Immunology.
 However, the tree should be removed altogether if there are any signs of allergic symptoms.

-Kissing under the mistletoe: With mistletoe popping up all over the place it’s important to remember that allergens can remain in saliva for several hours, with expert estimates ranging from 2-24 hours.
+Kissing under the mistletoe: With mistletoe popping up all over the place, it’s important to remember that allergens can remain in saliva for several hours, with expert estimates ranging from 2-24 hours.
 To avoid a reaction, make sure before you kiss that the other person is aware of your allergy and can ensure they have not consumed your allergen.

 Supermarkets often display nuts piled high on their shelves at Christmas, something we know can cause concern to many of our members as nuts can be displayed loose and within easy reach of children.

-Our leading medical advisors provide reassurance that though handling nuts when they have been removed from their shells could cause a reaction, such as a skin rash, the risk from touching nuts while still inside while they are still inside their shells is minimal.
+Our leading medical advisors provide reassurance that though handling nuts when they have been removed from their shells could cause a reaction, such as a skin rash, the risk from touching nuts while they are still inside their shells is minimal.
 If you notice any breakages or spillages that may cause a risk in the shops, report this to the staff.

 From everyone at the Anaphylaxis Campaign we hope you have a lovely Christmas, and remember if you need any support or advice please call 01252 542029 or email [email protected].